EirikReiestad/MOL3022/README.md

 It uses dataset from: Sejnowski,Terry and Qian,Ning.
 Molecular Biology (Protein Secondary Structure).
 UCI Machine Learning Repository. [doi.org](https://doi.org/10.24432/C5SP4F).

+## Requirements
+The software was tested successfully with the following versions: version 3.11.2

+There are no platform-specific requirements.

+There are no specific hardware requirements.

 ## How to use

 Install the required packages by: